-People Power Revolution is an annual event every February 22nd through 25th in the Philippines, which commemorates the peaceful demonstrations that occurred on those dates in 1986 and led to the overthrow of the corrupt rule of President Ferdinand Marcos.
+The EDSA People Power Revolution Anniversary occurs every 25 February in the Philippines.
+It commemorates the peaceful demonstrations that occurred in 1986 and led to the overthrow of the corrupt rule of President Ferdinand Marcos.

 |Please scroll down to end of page for previous years' dates.|